Colin Kaepernick is a case in point.

 Whites have a tendency to look at blacks and see just one color.
 But there's a whole range of skin tones there, and with them come a range of psychological dynamics.

 Blacks generally don't worry about what whites think about them (unless they stand to lose money as a result).
-If you're black, you can say the most racist things, and whites will for the most part just pretend they didn't hear it.
+If you're black, you can say the most racist things, and whites will for the most part just pretend they didn't hear.
 Blacks worry much more that others in their community will see them as traitors.

 Listen to Kaepernick for a minute or so in this interview, and note his vaguely black accent.
 When did he pick that up?
 He certainly didn't grow up speaking that way.
 It's an affectation, every bit as phony as Obama's black accent.